Getting Started

 New project menu

-Create a name for your new project and select the language it will be in.
-(Serial Loops doesn't really care much about the language you choose right now unless you pick Japanese in which case it follows different rules for displaying the font).
+Create a name for your new project and select your project's language.
+(This should be the language of the base ROM you are using.)
 Finally, select the base ROM for your project and hit create.
 Serial Loops will then unpack your ROM and create the directory for your project.

 A Note on Your Base ROM